-Once you have reached the DRP required 15 credit hours (earned throughout the 3-year or 5-year EdD), you MUST continue to register for one DRP credit per semester through the semester that you graduate.
-Each student MUST be registered in the semester in which she or he defends the DRP dissertation AND graduates.
+Once a student has reached the DRP required minimum 15 credit hours (earned throughout the 3-year or 5-year EdD), the student MUST continue to register for a minimum of one DRP credit per semester through the semester in which the student graduates.
+Each student MUST be registered in the semester in which the student defends the DRP dissertation AND graduates.

-• Submit a second Request for Graduate Examination form at least 2 weeks prior to the DRP final dissertation defense date.
+Submit a second Request for Graduate Examination form at least 2 weeks prior to the DRP final dissertation defense date.
 Students MUST follow the Graduate School Deadlines.

-NOTE: Your DRP Advisor MUST serve as the chair your DRP dissertation defense.
+NOTE: The DRP advisor MUST serve as the chair the DRP dissertation defense.

-- AT THE SAME TIME as you submit your Request for Graduate Examination form you MUST apply to graduate through your CU-Denver student portal. - Complete the Survey of Earned Doctorates.
-Instructions for completing the survey will be sent to your CU-Denver student email address by the Graduate School. - NOTE: EdD students are NOT required to submit their final DRP dissertation document to the ProQuest online system.
+- AT THE SAME TIME submit the Request for Graduate Examination form the student should apply to graduate through your CU Denver student portal. - Complete the Survey of Earned Doctorates.
+Instructions for completing the survey will be sent to the CU Denver student email address by the Graduate School. - NOTE: EdD students are NOT required to submit their final DRP dissertation document to the ProQuest online system.
 For information about the ProQuest requirements, refer to the Graduate School website.